 Policy decisions should be based on science rather than politics.
 Policy makers who listened to medical professionals about the transmissibility of COVID-19 took timely and decisive action to limit its spread.
 Similarly, policy makers who follow the recommendations of climate scientists have advanced low-carbon, resilient options that will help bend down the emissions curve and limit climate impacts.

-Early action (prevention & preparation) is critical.
-Countries that have responded quickly to the coronavirus have already seen new cases peak and begin to decline.
+Early action (prevention and preparation) is critical.
+Countries that have responded quickly to COVID-19 have already seen new cases peak and begin to decline.
 On the flip side, governments that failed to take early action are seeing devastating consequences.
 For climate change, the sooner countries and institutions act to achieve carbon neutrality, the smoother that transformation will be.

 Collective global action is crucial.
 The virus doesn’t respect national borders.
 Neither does climate change.
 For both crises, we need to work together, and we need global leadership and institutions to help us do that effectively.

 Prioritizing marginalized groups protects us all.
 Preventing the spread of the pandemic through social distancing and surging medical capacity is absolutely needed to avoid an unmanageable spike in potentially fatal illness and to flatten the curve.
 This is especially important for marginalized groups that will be disproportionately impacted by COVID-19.
 As for the pandemic, so too for climate: No region is immune, so working to help those in most vulnerable to COVID-19 will help all of us to mitigate and prepare for global climate change, that like the virus, will have growing impacts for a time, even after mitigation actions.

 What does this mean for the World Bank?